 - Civil service has been suspended or limited in all counties except: Washington, Kennebec, Cumberland, Androscoggin, York, and Franklin (as of March 27, 2020).
 Those counties may also experience delays in service.
 Status of civil service in Aroostook County is unknown.

 - All Registries of Deeds are accepting documents for physical recording via drop-off only, and are accepting mail.
 All counties are accepting electronic recoding except Somerset.

-The Emergency Orders can be viewed here.
+The Emergency Orders and Phased Management Plan can be viewed here.

 Foreclosures & Evictions in Maine

 - Effective April 16 until 30 days after termination of the state of emergency: